antononcube/RakuForPrediction-book/Articles/Further-work-on-WWW-OpenAI.md

 ### Separate files for each OpenAI functionality

-The original implementation of "WWW::OpenAI" had design and implementation that wer very similar to those of ["Lingua::Translation::DeepL"](https://raku.land/zef:antononcube/Lingua::Translation::DeepL), [AAp1].
+The original implementation of "WWW::OpenAI" had design and implementation that were very similar to those of ["Lingua::Translation::DeepL"](https://raku.land/zef:antononcube/Lingua::Translation::DeepL), [AAp1].

-Major refactoring of the original code -- now each OpenAI functionality targeted by "WWW::OpenAI" has its code placed in a separate file.
+Major refactoring of the original code was done -- now each OpenAI functionality targeted by "WWW::OpenAI" has its code placed in a separate file.

 ### De-Cro-ing the requesting code